ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-radio-buttons/readme.md

 The `ontario-radio-buttons` supports integration with native HTML `<form>` elements.
 This element integrates with the underlying browser form API and should work the same as a a group of `<input type="radio">` elements.

+The component keeps its host `value` in sync with the currently checked radio option.
+That same `value` is used for native form submission and for host `change` event handling.
+If a provided `value` does not match any option, the component emits a warning and falls back to the checked option.

 ```html
 <form>
 	<!-- Add ontario-radio-buttons -->